-If previously Instagram was quite hideous about its terms of who can get the verification, now the policy is getting a bit clearer.
-Earlier, we just saw that celebrities and big accounts had the blue checkmark.
+If previously Instagram was hideous about its terms of who can get the verification, now the policy is getting clearer.
+Earlier, we saw that only celebrities and big accounts had the blue checkmark.
 Today, we know the exact requirements accounts should follow to get verified on Instagram.

-If you’re a small business or a local company, you probably don’t need to have the verification badge.
+If you’re a small business or a local company, there's no necessity to have the verification badge.
 What exactly do you want to verify with it?
 People are mistaken when they think that the blue check on Instagram gives their account any real privilege.
 It actually doesn’t.

-With the verification badge, your reach will not get higher, your exposure will not increase, or your followership will not grow.
+With the verification badge, your reach won't get higher, your exposure won't increase, neither will your followership.
 In reality, none of this will happen due to the blue checkmark alone.

-Among the advantages is that you will be able to add a swipe-up link in your stories even if you have fewer than 10k followers.
-But the thing is that getting these 10k followers is easier than acquiring the verification badge.
+Among the advantages you might have is that you'll be able to add a swipe-up link in your stories even if you have fewer than 10k followers.
+But the irony is that getting these 10k followers is easier than acquiring the verification badge.

 TIP: You can add links to your stories even if you don’t have 10k followers yet with our free tool Combin Scheduler.

-Instagram verification, like any other account verification on social media, was designed to protect celebrities, famous brands, and now even influencers from being impersonated and protect their audience from being scammed by imposters.
+Instagram verification, like other social media account verification, was designed to protect celebrities, famous brands, and now even influencers from being impersonated and protect their audience from being scammed by imposters.

-Remember, though that even if your Facebook page has a verification badge, it doesn’t guarantee that you will get one on Instagram.
+Remember, even if your Facebook page has a verification badge, it doesn’t guarantee that you'll get one on Instagram.
 According to the Instagram official policy regarding the verification, currently, only those accounts that have a high possibility of being impersonated can get the verification badge.

-- You should be famous and/or have loads of followers, and follow all the Instagram rules, including ones for verification.
+- You should be famous and/or have lots of followers, and follow all the Instagram rules, including ones for verification.

 - You should work with a digital agency or a publicist and pay them to have your request submitted.